Lenny Cooke (film): Plot

-In 2001, Lenny Cooke is one of the top ranked high school basketball players.
+In 2001, Lenny Cooke is one of the top-ranked high school basketball players.
 He expects to be selected in the 2002 NBA draft, but goes unselected.
 After having played in a series of minor leagues, he quits basketball.
 He resides near Emporia, Virginia with his fiancée and his son.

 Production

-Adam Shopkorn, who set out to make a documentary film about a high school basketball player becoming an NBA player, followed Lenny Cooke around with several cinematographers in 2001.
+Adam Shopkorn, who set out to make a documentary about a high school basketball player becoming an NBA player, followed Lenny Cooke around with several cinematographers in 2001.
 Subsequently, he lost touch with Cooke.
 In 2010, he went to a screening of Josh and Benny Safdie's film Daddy Longlegs and asked them to check the footage.
 The Safdies agreed to join the project and started filming Cooke, which lasted nearly three years.
 The film was shot by Josh and edited by Benny.
 The Safdies took inspiration from the film Hoop Dreams, as well as the filmmakers Albert and David Maysles, Frederick Wiseman, Ross McElwee, and Shirley Clarke.

 In a 2013 interview with Complex, Cooke stated that he "enjoyed filming it."
 He added, "Got some good points in it, got some bad points in it, but that's life and I hope the next generation of student-athletes take heed to it."